Cellular-Imaging-Amsterdam-UMC/OMERO-Automated-Data-Import/README.md

 # OMERO Automated Data Import

 This Automated Data Imports (ADI) system enables automatic uploads from the local network to an OMERO server.
-ADI uses two main components: the lif-pre-processer and the auto-importer.
+ADI uses two main components: the lif-pre-processer (optionoal) and the auto-importer.
 Toguether, they allow users to select LIF datasets to upload to OMERO.
+The lif-pre-processer can be removed and instead auto-importer can be configured to directly upload files to omero.

 ### LAN and configurations